Skand17/Skand17/README.md

 Hi Everyone

-- 🔭 I’m currently working on Frontend developer
+- 🔭 I’m currently working as a Frontend developer

 My Portfolio : https://skandmishra.in